getsentry/rfcs/text/0087-graphql-errors.md

 [Session Replay](https://docs.sentry.io/platforms/javascript/guides/remix/session-replay/configuration/) already sends the request and response bodies, so we can use the same data scrubbing rules.

 Since GraphQL is a well defined spec, we can also scrub the GraphQL fields.

+Data scrubbing is going to be done on Relay to avoid the data scrubbing rules duplication on every SDK, it's also easier to roll out bug fixes on Relay.

 Request example: